IuliaBaican/ordering-app/README.md

 # Food ordering app
 Simple food ordering app created using React.
 It provides the main functions the user wouuld expect from an ordering page, such as adding or deleting items to and from the cart, or adding user data such as name and adress for delivery.
+User input such as name, adress, country is sent and stored into a database (Firebase ).

 # Demo
 Here is a working live demo : https://ordering-app-f1480.web.app/

+# Technologies
+ - React
+ - Javascript
+ - HTML
+ - CSS